rigydi/terraform-azurerm-caf-es-accelerator/README.md

 > ./bootstrap-enterprise-scale.sh

 **12) Execute**
-- The script creates the corresponding Terraform CAF Enterprise Scale files according to your inputs in **bootstrap.yaml**.
+- The script creates the corresponding Terraform CAF Enterprise Scale files according to your inputs.
 - Adjust the previously created Terraform files if required.
 Continue by using standard Terraform commands such as 'terraform init' and 'terraform apply'.

 </br>